 Open port 443 on all the public facing IP addresses for both UDP and TCP traffic on the Edge Gateway.
 If public IP addresses are configured on NAT firewall, then open the port 443 for all the public facing IP addresses.
-Refer to Connect Edge Gateway Technologies for more information about the Edge Gateway technologies.
+Refer to Connect Edge Gateway Technologies on page 4 for more information about the Edge Gateway technologies.